 Ringotel - A Softphone To Keep Your Existing Telecommunication Infrastructure

 Ringotel is promoted as a feature-rich and cost-effective UCaaS solution.
 It can be used by mobile and desktop devices and is easy to set up.
+To use it, you need to buy a VoIP line from a telecom operator in order to get a virtual phone number.

 Some of the features offered by Ringotel include